Rectangle Oreos and cucumber gum, made in China for China

 A RECTANGULAR OREO

 KFC, a Yum!
-Brands chain and one of the first Western fast food restaurants to hit China in the 1980s, has long been recognized as a pioneer, with offerings like rice porridge with preserved egg along with fried chicken.
+Brands (YUM.N) chain and one of the first Western fast food restaurants to hit China in the 1980s, has long been recognised as a pioneer, with offerings like rice porridge with preserved egg along with fried chicken.

 But many Western companies resisted going local when they first came to China, in part because they mistakenly believed their well-known international brands would automatically succeed there.
 That mindset has changed, and companies now routinely tailor products or marketing campaigns.

-"It's probably quite hard to find examples of people who don't localize," said Paul French, chief China analyst at market research firm Mintel.
+"It's probably quite hard to find examples of people who don't localise," said Paul French, chief China analyst at market research firm Mintel.

-BMW developed stretch sedans in China because the wealthy like to sit in the back and be chauffeured.
-Wrigley's sells cucumber-mint flavored sticks of gum and Haagen Dazs mooncakes have been a hit since their introduction in 1997.
+BMW (BMWG.DE) developed stretch sedans in China because the wealthy like to sit in the back and be chauffeured.
+Wrigley's sells cucumber-mint flavoured sticks of gum and Haagen Dazs mooncakes have been a hit since their introduction in 1997.

 At the Kraft R&D facility, which is half science lab, half kitchen, researchers in white coats dabble with seasonings such as "California Cheeseburger" and "Chicken Feet With Pickled Chili".